hudson-and-thames/arbitragelab/docs/source/cointegration_approach/sparse_mr_portfolio.rst

 where :math:`\lVert \mathbf{x} \rVert_0` denotes the number of non-zeros coefficients in the portfolio weight vector :math:`\mathbf{x}`.
 Natarajan (1995) has shown that this sparse generalized eigenvalue problem is equivalent to subset selection, which is an NP-hard problem.
-Since no polynomial time solutions are available to get the global optimal solution, greedy search is thus used to get good approximate solutions of the problem, which will have a polynomial time complexity.
+Since no polynomial time solutions are available to get the global optimal solution, a greedy search is thus used to get good approximate solutions to the problem, which will have a polynomial time complexity.

 Algorithm Description